-Dr. Cathy: Some things are more obvious: your dog should avoid antifreeze, grapes, raisins, and lilies, all of which can cause kidney failure.
+Some things are more obvious: your dog should avoid antifreeze, grapes, raisins, and lilies, all of which can cause kidney failure.
 Some are less obvious: for some dogs, but not all, jerky treats imported from China can cause kidney failure, as can Trifexis, but this applies to just a few.

 Will my dog need a kidney transplant?

-What's involved in a canine kidney transplant?
+Q13: What is involved in a canine kidney transplant?

 Dr. Cathy: First, the dog's owner must find a compatible donor dog.
 If the donor dog is healthy and has the right blood type, one kidney is removed from him and transplanted into the sick dog.
 However, in order for the dog in kidney failure to keep and use the kidney well, the dog must be on some expensive immune suppressive medications, just as humans are after a transplant procedure.

 While it is a great option for the dog in kidney failure, it is rarely performed at this time.
 As it is an exceedingly expensive procedure, only a fortunate few are able to pursue this treatment method.

 How long will my dog live if he has kidney failure?